MarionVltt/Sentiment-analysis/README.md

 in one of the two language.

 It has been implemented and tested using python 3.7 and tensorflow 1.13.
+For more explanation on BERT and how to use your model on a server, see https://medium.com/southpigalle/how-to-perform-better-sentiment-analysis-with-bert-ba127081eda.

 ## Installation